Algonquins of Barriere Lake

-When extraordinary and unusual circumstances occur, the Minister of Aboriginal Affairs and Northern Development may invoke the implementation of Section 74 of the Indian Act in order to ensure an election is held in accordance with the election provisions of the Indian Act and the Indian Band Election Regulations and not under the Band customary code.
+When extraordinary and unusual circumstances occur, the Minister of Indigenous and Northern Affaires may invoke the implementation of Section 74 of the Indian Act in order to ensure an election is held in accordance with the election provisions of the Indian Act and the Indian Band Election Regulations and not under the Band customary code.

-On October 30, 2009, as a result of the ongoing issues in the community, the Minister gave the Algonquins of Barriere Lake until March 31, 2010, to revise their rules for selecting their leaders and having them ratified by the membership.
-Since the Council had submitted no such revision by the deadline, on April 1, 2010, the Minister signed an order invoking the electoral provisions of the Indian Act.
-Subsequently, a returning officer duly mandated by AANDC conducted the process in accordance with the rules established by the Indian Act and the Indian Band Election Regulations.
+On October 30, 2009, because of outstanding issues in the community, the Department gave the Algonquins of Barriere Lake until March 31, 2010 to review their rules for selecting their leaders and have them ratified by the community members.
+Because the Band Council failed to submit this document by the deadline, the Minister signed a ministerial order on April 1, 2010 that brought into force the electoral provisions of the Indian Act.
+Since then, an electoral officer, duly authorized by INAC, has conducted four electoral processes in accordance with the rules set out in the Indian Act and the Indian Band Election Regulations.

 The 1991 Trilateral Agreement

-Since forest resources are a provincial jurisdiction, this pilot project was negotiated between the Government of Quebec and the Algonquins of Barriere Lake.
+Since forest resources are a provincial jurisdiction, this pilot project about the management of renewable resources (wildlife and forest) was negotiated between the Government of Quebec and the Algonquins of Barriere Lake.